Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Related Work

 \subsection{Vision-based solution}

 Hand pose estimation is a well-explored topic in the computer vision community.
-RGB cameras\cite{simon2017hand, ge20193d, zhang2020mediapipe, Li2022intaghand}, and depth cameras\cite{oikonomidis2011efficient, ge2016robust, wan2019self} can do 3D or 2.5D hand tracking with under-centimeter error or high averaged precision.
-This development benefits from deep learning algorithms and large open datasets.
-They can also easily generate pseudo data using simulation environments such as Unity.
-In the industry, some mature products such as Kinect\cite{oikonomidis2011efficient}, Oculus Quest\cite{han2020megatrack}, and Leap Motion\cite{leapmotion} equipped with depth cameras can track fingers in real-time.
+RGB cameras\cite{simon2017hand, ge20193d, zhang2020mediapipe, Li2022intaghand}, and depth cameras\cite{oikonomidis2011efficient, ge2016robust, wan2019self} can track hand in 3D or 2.5D with under-centimeter error.
+This development benefits from deep learning and large open-source datasets.
+They can also generate pseudo data easily using simulation environments such as Unity.
+In the industry, some mature products such as Kinect\cite{oikonomidis2011efficient}, Oculus Quest\cite{han2020megatrack}, and Leap Motion\cite{leapmotion} are equipped with depth cameras for real-time tracking.

 However, since hand gestures are highly self-occluded, vision-based cameras inevitably have limitations on non-line-of-sight parts.
 Besides, the vision sensors are sensitive to the variability of image-related factors such as illumination, background, occlusion, image resolution, hand orientation, and visual hand characteristics that negatively affect optimal image quality and reduce recognition performance.
 To handle the problem of occlusion, these works usually need more than one sensor to detect from different angles.
 For example, \cite{simon2017hand} requires multiple RGB cameras capturing different perspectives of the same scene to improve performance.
 MEgATrack\cite{han2020megatrack} uses four fisheye monochrome cameras located on the Oculus headset.
+Nevertheless, in real-world highly-occluded tasks such as hand tracking, performance degrades with limited deployment location and the line-of-sight.
+Therefore, latest works~\cite{yang2022posekernellifter, yang2022camera} use a fusion of camera and acoustic sensing for body pose estimation.

-Nevertheless, in practice, the detection angle is still limited by deployment location.
-Besides, cameras bring privacy concerns, especially in use cases at home.
-In contrast, hand tracking using acoustic sensing is a promising approach that has comparable accuracy with existing vision-based gesture recognition systems and less privacy issues.
+However, cameras raise privacy concerns, particularly in home-use scenarios.
+In contrast, our acoustic-sensing-only tracking is a promising alternative, offering comparable accuracy and fidelity in comparison with the existing camera-based systems.
+While wireless perception has fewer privacy issues.